-8. Individual Education Plans
+8. Student Programmes: Individual Learning Plans

-All students have an Education Health and Care Plan (EHCP) and an Individual Education Plan (IEP) which details short term and medium-term targets.
+All students have an Education Health and Care Plan (EHCP) and a Programme (an Individual Learning Plan (ILP)) which details short term and medium-term targets.

-Targets on the IEP are taken from the National Curriculum (NC), Essential for Living (EFL) Curriculum, Verbal Behaviour Milestones Assessment and Placement Programme (VBMAPP), ASDAN and AQA Unit Award scheme, these are directly related to the EHCP outcomes for each student.
+Depending on need, targets on the ILP can be taken from the National Curriculum (NC), Essential for Living (EFL) Curriculum, Verbal Behaviour Milestones Assessment and Placement Programme (VBMAPP), ASDAN and AQA Unit Award scheme, these are directly related to the EHCP outcomes for each student.

-Emphasis is on functional communication, independence, and self-help skills.
-IEPs are discussed termly with parents/carers, and progress against targets are reviewed and reported on termly, as well as at each student's Annual Review and in annual reports.
-Targets set on IEPs are SMART (Specific, Measurable, Attainable, Realistic and Timebound).
+Pathway2Independence places emphasis is on functional communication, independence, and self-help skills to work towards the targets of the Programme/ILP.
+These are discussed termly with parents/carers, and progress against targets are reviewed and reported on termly, as well as at each student's Annual Review and in annual reports.
+Targets set are SMART (Specific, Measurable, Attainable, Realistic and Time-bound).

-Reporting on student progress to the Board of Trustees and external agencies is enabled through an analysis of the IEPs.
-Progress is reported using the percentage of target completion against each EHCP area.
+Reporting on student progress to the Board of Governors and external agencies is enabled through an evaluation of the effectiveness of the students' programmes through MyABAKiS and the P2I assessment tool.

-9. Pathways to Learning
+9. Pathways to Learning & Assessment (see Assessment Policy)

-Students join us with varying levels of skills previously acquired and often patchy learning profiles.
-We identify three tracks or cohorts of ability, Early Learner, Intermediate Learner, and Advanced Learner.
+Students join us with varying levels of skills previously acquired and with varied learning profiles.
+We identify three pathways or cohorts of ability, Early Learner, Intermediate Learner, and Advanced Learner.

 Initial and ongoing assessment establishes which cohort a student is working within.
 We select the most appropriate pathway to learning based upon the individual learner's profile.
+However, it may often be the case that any one student may move between cohorts depending on the development of their learning skills.